X-CASH-official/XCASH_proof_of_stake_website/README.md

 This website is for delegates that are planning to get elected by others voting for them.
 It provides an automatic way to pay users that have voted for you, and provides them an automatic way for them to view their payment history.
 This website is not needed for a solo delegate.

-**If you plan on running a shared delegates website or a delegates website, you will need to run the website on the same system as the DPOPS node**
+**If you plan on running a shared delegates website, you will need to run the website on the same system as the DPOPS node**